-Feeling a hand on his shoulder, he turned, only to find the cause of this indiscriminate slaughter staring him in the face.
+He felt a hand on his shoulder and turned, to find the cause of this indiscriminate slaughter staring him in the face.

-Talius felt an overwhelming urge to bash his fists into something, or someone.
-Instead he refrained, whispering, “There were civilians down there!
-Families!
-Children!”
-His voice was barely discernible against the howling wind.
+Talius really wanted to punch something, or someone - instead he whispered, “There were civilians down there.
+Families.
+Children,” his voice was barely discernible against the howling wind.

 “And they are the enemy.
-Given a chance, the savages would’ve risen in arms against us and stabbed us in the back.”
+Given a chance, the savages would’ve risen in arms and stabbed us in the back.”
 She pointed to the south.
-“You know it’s the only way we can advance our supply lines, and we can’t afford to enslave them on this tight schedule.”
-Aylin said, her voice lacking any remorse.
+“You know it’s the only way we can advance our supply lines, and we can’t afford to enslave them on this tight schedule,” Aylin said without a hint of remorse.

 “I hate this damn world.”
 Talius turned to observe the village once more.

-From any other man, this talk could be considered high treason, and perhaps be the grounds for a slow and excruciating execution at the hands of The Hands — the Empire’s elite secret service.
+From any other man, this talk would be considered high treason, and perhaps grounds for a slow and excruciating execution at the hands of The Hands, the Empire’s elite secret service.

-From the seasoned [Commander], however, it was simply an outburst.
-Nobody in their unit would report such a thing.
-She certainly wouldn’t.
+From the seasoned [Commander], however, it was just an outburst.
+Nobody in their unit would report such a thing; she certainly wouldn’t.
 The [Commander] - and even worse, The Hands - terrified her beyond measure.

-Feeling uncomfortable with the topic, she made an attempt to change it.
+She looked uncomfortable with the topic and quickly tried to change it.
 “Let’s go back into the tent.
 It’s going to get cold soon.”

 Talius was having none of it.
 “I think you should go.
 I’ll stay here a while longer.”
-His tone harboured no warmth.
+His tone was unkind.

 She shrugged her shoulders and withdrew.
-She knew how terrible his mood could swing and decided not to tempt fate.
+She knew how terrible his mood swings could be, and decided not to tempt fate.

-While his field of study was applied quantum physics - a field which had appeared not too long ago - he strongly disliked pure theory, instead enjoying “getting his hands dirty”.
-So, he was also an excellent mechatronics engineer and computer programmer.
+While his field of study was applied quantum physics - a field which had appeared not too long ago - he strongly disliked pure theory, preferring to “get his hands dirty”.
+Thus, he was also an excellent mechatronics engineer and software developer.

-With help from his cerebral implants, he had managed to study multiple fields of science, like many of his peers had.
-The implants granted one eidetic memory, and could hold hundreds of years’ worth of knowledge.
+With help from his cerebral implants, he managed to study multiple fields of science, like so many of his peers.
+The implants granted one an eidetic memory and could hold hundreds of years’ worth of knowledge.
 Many scientists naturally used them to further their research.

-The implants weren’t sentient, but they were pretty close.
-The artificial intelligence that operated them was state of the art, and worked as an extension of his nervous system and cerebral cortex.
+The implants weren’t exactly sentient, but they were pretty close.
+The artificial intelligence that operated them was state of the art and operated as an extension of his nervous system and cerebral cortex.

-The research project he currently worked on involved 3 things: a quantum computer, a projected field generator, and a mechanical arm.
+His current research project involved a quantum computer, a projected field generator, and a mechanical arm.

-What the experiment entailed was a simple objective.
-His attempts were to pull objects, from a parallel dimension, through the field.
+What it entailed was a simple objective: He was attempting to pull objects from a parallel dimension through a quantum field.

 Any dimension with enough similarity to his own would suffice.

-However, the experiment proved to be quite a challenge, as the projected field failed to consistently manage to project a portal to another reality.
-The single time it did, the automated failsafe measures had to immediately abort due to decompression.
+The experiment had proved to be quite a challenge, however, as the projected field did not always manage to project a portal to another reality, and one time when it did, the automated failsafe measures had to immediately abort due to decompression.
 It had opened a portal to some point in a vacuum.
 It was certainly a possibility because the orbit of the earth might change from one reality to another.
 And now he had safeguards in place to avoid such problems in the future.

-Ethan wouldn’t accept defeat that easily though.
+He wasn’t about to give up that easily, though.
 The field projector was connected to the quantum computer, and would simply project a field with the parameters supplied through the data connection.
-Said parameters were constantly changing as the quantum computer evaluated simulation after simulation of parallel realities.
+Said parameters were always changing, as the quantum computer evaluated simulation after simulation of parallel realities.

-After sitting unoccupied for hours on end as he waited for something to happen, he resorted to playing a game.
-It was a state of the art prototype “quantum role playing game”, where the game’s engine didn’t use a pseudo-a random number generator—but an algorithm which was capable of true randomness.
+After sitting for hours on end with nothing to do but wait for something to happen, he was currently playing a state of the art prototype quantum role-playing game, where the game’s engine was not using a pseudo-random number generator, but an algorithm capable of true randomness.

-This was another advancement to science coming with the advent of the quantum-computing revolution, the computer could pick a true random state, and the game’s universe reflected that in every way possible.
+This was another advancement to science that came with the advent of the quantum computing revolution.
+A computer could pick a true random state, and the game’s universe reflected that in every way possible.

-His mind wandered as he contemplated this.
-It was stunning how the entire game universe resembled real life.
-It was a shame he had to run it on a lower graphical quality setting, since it was sharing the CPU time of the simulation.
+His mind wandered as he contemplated this; the entire game universe was so lifelike, it was stunning.
+Too bad he had to run it on a lower graphical quality setting since it was sharing the CPU time of his simulation.

 Just a bit more…

-That was his last thought before three things happened at once.
-An error message appeared, a new portal opened, and the lab imploded around him.
+That was his last thought before an error message appeared, a new portal opened, and the lab imploded around him.

-[Commander] Talius currently rode alongside his unit to join the main host of the imperial army near the frontlines at the Krashi Plains to the north.
+[Commander] Talius was currently riding with his unit to join the main host of the Imperial Army near the front line at the Krashi Plains to the north.

 He was still brooding about the civilians they’d had to kill along the way.
-He knew there was no other choice; their tribal nature would’ve eventually caused them to rebel if The Empire decided to enslave them without specialised slavers around to take care of their training.
-However, he could still not stomach the act so quickly and easily.
-It was simple- there was no route they could take to end this conquest peacefully.
-The empire was determined and the Krell…
+He knew there had been no other choice.
+Their tribal nature would have eventually caused them to rebel if the Empire decided to enslave them without specialised slavers around to take care of their training, but he still couldn’t stomach the act so easily.

-He fought against thinking of the massacres yet to come when Aylim, the imperial [Pyromancer] sidled up to him on her mount.
+He was trying not to think of the massacres to come when Aylin, the imperial [Pyromancer], sidled up to him on her mount.

-“[Commander] Talius… I wanted you to know that I’m… sorry – about earlier, I mean.
-I don’t enjoy slaughter.”
-She apologized, meekly.
-“Don’t apologize.
-We’re all following orders.”
+“[Commander] Talius… I wanted you to know that I’m… sorry.
+About earlier, I mean.
+I don’t enjoy slaughter,” she said meekly.

 “How long before we arrive?”
-She questioned, after a bout of silence.
+Aylin asked after a bout of silence.

-His eyes shifted to the setting sun.
-“Tomorrow morning, we’ll join the battle, and the Krell will meet their maker.”
+He looked at the setting sun.
+“Tomorrow morning we join the battle, and the Krell will meet their maker.”

 <WARNING: MULTIPLE UNKNOWN TEMPORAL AND SPATIAL SHIFTS DETECTED!
 HOST STATUS IS UNDETERMINED!
-MINOR INJURIES TO HOST’S BODY DETECTED!
+MINOR INJURIES TO THE HOST’S BODY WERE DETECTED!
 RADIATION DETECTED!
 UNKNOWN SUBATOMIC PARTICLES DETECTED!
 UNKNOWN DATA INTERFACE DETECTED!>

-The first thing he heard when he came to consciousness was this.
-The implants’ AI was warning Ethan about something—or many things—but where to begin?
+This was the first thing he heard in his mind when he came to.
+The implant’s AI was warning Ethan about something, or many things, but where to begin?

 He tried to open his eyes but felt dizzy and extremely nauseous.
-He decided to lay down with his back on the ground, his eyes finally opened against the harsh glare of the sun—wait… the sun?
+He decided to lay down with his back on the ground when he finally opened his eyes against the glare of the sun.
+Wait, sun?
 Wasn’t he in his lab?

 He tried to focus.